Geography of Moldova

 Located in Eastern Europe, Moldova is bordered on the west and southwest by Romania and on the north, south, and east by Ukraine.
-Most of its territory lies in Bessarabia region, between the area's two main rivers, the Nistru and the Prut.
+Most of its territory lies in the Bessarabia region, between the area's two main rivers, the Nistru and the Prut.
 The Nistru forms a small part of Moldova's border with Ukraine in the northeast and southeast, but it mainly flows through the eastern part of the country, separating Bessarabia and Transnistria.
 The Prut River forms Moldova's entire western boundary with Romania.
 The Danube touches the Moldovan border at its southernmost tip, and forms the border for 200 m.

 Basic data

 Climate

 Moldova's proximity to the Black Sea gives it a mild and sunny climate.

 Moldova's climate is moderately continental: the summers are warm and long, with temperatures averaging about 20 °C, and the winters are relatively mild and dry, with January temperatures averaging −2 °C. Annual rainfall, which ranges from around 600 mm in the north to 400 mm in the south, can vary greatly; long dry spells are not unusual.
 The heaviest rainfall occurs in early summer and again in October; heavy showers and thunderstorms are common.
 Because of the irregular terrain, heavy summer rains often cause erosion and river silting.